Quick Comparison: V7 vs V12 - Spec & Test Overview

 Before testing it, I thought the V12 Detect was only a variation of the V15 Detect with a push-button switch, but I was mistaken.

-Another plus for the V12 is it possesses all of V15’s tech, including the laser slim roller, Piezo sensor, and torque screw tool, but at a lower cost.
+Another plus for the V12 is that it possesses all of V15’s tech, including the laser slim roller, Piezo sensor, and torque screw tool, but at a lower cost.

 Again, it’s a smaller version of the V15 Detect without the bulk.